Flexberry/flexberry.github.io/pages/products/flexberry-analytics/pentaho/fan_pentaho-faq.en.md

 #### Missing query results before viewing

 If the query returns too many records, they may not fit on the first sheet.
-In this case, they are leaves, but when you export to a file, all records will be displayed together (`начиная with начала`).
+In this case, they are leaves, but when you export to a file, all records will be displayed together («since the beginning of the»).

 #### reference to the parameters of the report

 To access the report parameter in the query, you must wrap it in braces and put in front of them with a dollar sign (for example, if the parameter name `Company`, then in the query you need to write `${Company}`).

-If you need to refer to the report parameter from the expression (for example, to make a title `Отчет company Square Enix`), in this case, instead of curly brackets are put round (then the expression in the title field will be `Отчет company `$(Company)``).
+If you need to refer to the report parameter from the expression (for example, to make a title «Report Square Enix»), in this case, instead of curly brackets are put round (then the expression in the title field will be the «Report `$(Company)`»).

 #### Blank when pre viewing